sktrinh12/bioinformatics-app/README.md

 ### General Bioinformatics App

 A general bioinformatics app that can parse `fasta` files and read the sequence.
-The app can plot nucleotide frequency, display nucleo content (composition), show transcription sequence, translation sequence, complement sequence, amino acid frequency and full and short-name of amino acids, and finally, a dot plot heatmap of two input sequences.
+The app can plot nucleotide frequency, display nucleotide content (composition), show transcription sequence, translation sequence, complement sequence, amino acid frequency, full and short-name of amino acids, and finally, a dot plot of two input sequences.

 Code was inspired by [JCharisTech](https://jcharistech.wordpress.com/).